 The File Drop Area (FDA) field type allows the user to manage files using the WebDAV protocol.
+For more information see the WebDAV Configuration reference.
 The value of a File Drop Area field references a media library folder containing corresponding media items.
 The Source property has no impact on File Drop Area fields.